-The List of Priority Projects (LOPP) is created each year from the LRTP and identifies potential projects to be funded in the new fifth year of the Florida Department of Transportation Work Program with a prioritized list of state highway, mass transit and aviation projects.
+The List of Priority Projects (LOPP) is created each year in coordination with the District planning staff.
+The LOPP is based upon project selection criteria that consider the Long Range Transportation Plan (LRTP), Strategic Intermodal System Plan, Transportation Regional Incentive Program (TRIP), the results of the transportation management systems, and from the TPO's public involvement procedures.
+The LOPP identifies potential projects to be funded in the new fifth year of the Florida Department of Transportation Work Program with a prioritized list of state highway, mass transit and aviation projects.
 Non-state highway projects are included for informational purposes to assist local agencies within the TPO service area in identifying local priorities.
 The steps for developing the LOPP are as follows:

 - A draft list of candidate projects is developed in January from projects in the previous year List of Priority Projects not funded through construction; submittals from local counties/cities, ports and transit authorities within the TPO area; the adopted Long Range Transportation Plan; the Congestion Management System Plan; Concurrency or Mobility Management Systems; Regional System Safety Plan and the public. - 2.
-Mass transit, port and aviation projects are prioritized by the submitting agency and forwarded to the TPO in January to include in the LOPP. - 3.
-In February, the TPO staff reviews the draft list of projects submitted to ensure they are within the TPO area and that capacity projects are in the Cost Feasible List of the adopted Long Range Transportation Plan unless proposed for PD&E study only. - 4.
-The TCC, CAC and TPO approve the LOPP in March.
+Mass transit, port and aviation projects are prioritized by the submitting agency and forwarded to the TPO in January to include in the LOPP. - In February, the TPO staff reviews the draft list of projects submitted to ensure they are within the TPO area and that capacity projects are in the Cost Feasible List of the adopted Long Range Transportation Plan unless proposed for PD&E study only. - 4.
+The TAC, CAC and TPO approve the LOPP in March.